This blog post was originally posted on February 5, 2013 and was updated on October 9, 2017.

 Price: 3 euros for general entry; free entry Saturday after 14:00 and all day on Sunday.

 No visit to Madrid is complete without taking in the art, history, and delicious food that the city has to offer.
-Enjoy all three in our Behind-The-Scenes Botin Lunch & Prado Museum Tour.
-Waltz past the line at the Prado and jump straight into a tour of the most important works, sip a cold vermouth in a historic tavern and enjoy an incredible meal at the oldest restaurant in the world.
+Enjoy all three in our Behind-The-Scenes Botin Lunch & Prado Museum Tour or our Reina Sofía Museum & Food Tour.
+Waltz past the line at the Prado and jump straight into a tour of the most important works, enjoy mouthwatering local food, and get a unique look at Madrid’s culture and history.
 Join us—we would love the chance to share these Madrid institutions with you!